-The Department of Special and Early Education and the Department of Leadership, Educational Psychology and Foundations at NIU offer a standards-based preparatory program leading to certification in Director of Special Education.
+The Department of Special and Early Education and the Department of Leadership, Educational Psychology and Foundations at NIU offer a standards-based preparatory program leading to an endorsement on the Professional Educator License and a Certificate of Graduate Study in Director of Special Education.

-- LEEA 726 Special Education: Leadership and the Law (3)
+- SESE 760 The Special Education Director (3) and LEEA 726 Special Education: Leadership and the Law (3)

 - A separate application to the Department of Special and Early Education for the Director of Special Education program.

 - Three letters of recommendation citing successful professional experience, positive dispositions, and potential for success as a director of special education.
 Someone holding a PEL with an administrative endorsement must write one letter.

 - Application essay addressing the program core values of ethical and visionary leadership.